lutzhamel/popsom/joss/paper.md

 ---
-title: 'popsom: A Very Efficient Implementation of Self-Organizing Maps with Starburst Visualizations for R'
+title: 'popsom: An Efficient Implementation of Self-Organizing Maps with Starburst Visualizations for R'
 tags:
   - R
   - machine learning